MarynaShavlak/dev-interview-hub/src/entities/Rating/ui/Rating/RatingDeprecated/README.md

     return (
         <div>
-            <DeprecatedRating
+            <RatingDeprecated
                 className="my-custom-class"
                 starsCount={0}
                 feedbackContainer={<div>Feedback Form</div>}
                 onSelect={handleSelect}
                 title="Please rate this article"
             />
-            {/* The DeprecatedRating component allows users to rate items and provide feedback */}
+            {/* The RatingDeprecated component allows users to rate items and provide feedback */}
         </div>
     );
 };

 ```
 ## Conclusion
-The **`DeprecatedRating`** component is crucial for maintaining backward compatibility within applications transitioning to a new design system.
+The **`RatingDeprecated`** component is crucial for maintaining backward compatibility within applications transitioning to a new design system.
 By offering a familiar and intuitive interface for star ratings and feedback, it ensures a seamless and user-friendly experience while leveraging deprecated UI components.